rcook/beginning-practical-haskell/part03.md

 This is our first experience of _parametric polymorphism_.
 In this case, `a` and `b` are type arguments/variables and define the _polymorphic type_ `Pair a b`. `Pair` is the type constructor in two type arguments, so-called because each distinct pair of concrete types substituted for `a` and `b` _construct_ a new type.
 As with previous `data` definitions, `P` is a data constructor and construct specific _values_ belonging to a concrete instantiation of `Pair a b`.

+The type of `first indianaPi` is is also our first experience of a _list_ in Haskell which we'll discuss in more detail soon and are ubiquitous in Haskell.

 > ***TODO:***
 > Do it